f3d-app/f3d/doc/user/COMMANDS.md

 `elevation_camera value`: A specific command to tilt the camera up or down, takes an angle in degrees as an argument.
 eg: `elevation_camera 120`.

+`azimuth_camera value`: A specific command to tilt the camera right or left, takes an angle in degrees as an argument.
+eg: `azimuth_camera 120`.

 `increase_light_intensity`: A specific command to increase light intensity.
 No argument.

 `decrease_light_intensity`: A specific command to decrease light intensity.
 No argument.